 Our story

-The success of the Tweed Meadows Project has led to our decision to become a charity, the Borders Meadows Trust.
+The initial success of the Tweed Meadows Project led to our decision to become a charity, allowing us to build on this achievement and extend our support to more communities, expanding the acreage of restored species-rich grassland across the Scottish Borders.

 • Photograph of a person